router-resources/Tisperse-Dapp/README.md

 Tisperse makes it easy and convenient for you to send crypto to multiple people at once, which is especially useful if you need to make payments to a large group of people.
 With Tisperse, you can save time and effort by sending your crypto in one transaction instead of multiple transactions, making the process more efficient and cost-effective.

-# 💻 Compatibility

-Tisperse is available on a wide range of platforms, including:

-Web
-Android
-iOS

 # 🎯 How to use Tisperse?